Secretary Chu, FCA, DOE

 Is it because Chrysler is owned by Fiat, an Italian company, meaning it is no longer a majority-owned American company?

-Section 136 of the Energy Independence and Security Act of 2007 provides for grants and loans to eligible automobile manufacturers and component suppliers for advanced technology projects that are established in the United States to produce light-duty vehicles and components for cars which provide meaningful improvements in fuel economy performance beyond certain specified levels.
+Section 136 of the Energy Independence and Security Act of 2007 provides for grants and loans to eligible automobile manufacturers and component suppliers for advanced technology projects that are established in the United States to produce light-duty vehicles and components for cars that provide meaningful improvements in fuel economy performance beyond certain specified levels.
 The grants and loans can also cover engineering integration costs associated with those projects.

 It doesn’t matter if the company itself is an American company, it matters if the company is an ongoing concern, and the money is producing a more fuel-efficient vehicle that is produced in the United States, by American employees.